4 minute read

 Maybe you have already noticed that I am not a big fan of positive thinking just for the sake of positive thinking.

-This is especially true when it comes on the expense of ignoring important emotions and dealing with very real issues.
+This is especially true when it comes to the expense of ignoring important emotions and dealing with very real issues.

 All around the internet you will find lists of things that successful and confident people don’t do.
-But isn’t it quite difficult to give definition on what a successful person is?
+But isn’t it quite difficult to give a definition of what a successful person is?
 Indeed, some of us deal with certain aspects of life better or worse than others.
 Everyone has his fears and inadequacies.
-Only maniac people are 100% confident and this unreasonable excessive confidence might bring you to a psychiatric institution (or in very rare occasions – the White House).
+Only maniac people are 100% confident and this unreasonable excessive confidence might bring you to a psychiatric institution (or on very rare occasions – the White House).

 Everyone else – all of us slightly neurotic but overall mentally healthy people – have insecurities.
 Here is a list of things we believe that successful people don’t do; but we are very, very wrong.

 Successful and confident people don’t need others’ approval